gixxerPS/kryp_arb/README.md

 createuser arbuser
 createdb arb -O arbuser
-psql -c "ALTER USER arbuser WITH PASSWORD 'STRONG_PASSWORD';" psql -c "GRANT ALL PRIVILEGES ON DATABASE arb TO arbuser;" exit
+psql -c "ALTER USER arbuser WITH PASSWORD 'STRONG_PASSWORD';" psql -d arb -c "
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO arbuser;
+GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO arbuser;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public
+GRANT ALL PRIVILEGES ON TABLES TO arbuser;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public
+GRANT ALL PRIVILEGES ON SEQUENCES TO arbuser;
+"
+exit
 ```